Meadowbrook

 Meadowbrook has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 10 such projects that are expected to impact the area.
-Notable among these are Logan Hospital Expansion, Loganlea Station Relocation, Slacks Creek Industrial Precinct Upgrade, and Meadowbrook Shopping Centre Expansion.
-The following list details those projects deemed most relevant.
+Ten projects identified by AreaSearch may significantly impact the local area.
+These include Logan Hospital Expansion, Loganlea Station Relocation, Slacks Creek Industrial Precinct Upgrade, and Meadowbrook Shopping Centre Expansion.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.